patrikbego/javachain/README.md

 ## BUILDING BLOCKS OF BLOCKCHAIN

+**CANONICAL SERIALIZATION**
+Everything that gets hashed or signed is now produced by `CanonicalSerializer` instead of `Object::toString()`.
+The canonical form is deterministic and JVM-independent: keys are the hex of their X.509 encoding, amounts are normalized decimals, transaction inputs reference the parent transaction by its id (no nested object graphs), and blocks commit to their ancestor's hash, their timestamp, miner address and the list of transaction ids.

+This fixes a fundamental flaw of the first version: hashing/signing used to include JVM identity hash codes (via `Wallet`, which had no `toString()`), so hashes and signatures could not be reproduced after a restart or on another machine - making persistence and network verification impossible by design.
+Blocks now also carry an explicit `previousHash` value (the real chain link) and a committed timestamp; both were missing from the mined message before.

+The fee is deliberately excluded from the signed payload until fees are actually implemented (`computeTotalFee` currently mutates the field as a side effect).

 **WALLET**
 A cryptocurrency wallet is the main "store" of blocks and credentials linked to users.
 The keys linked in the wallet are used to encrypt/decrypt and track ownership of transactions.